Hellenic Foundation History

 With the purchase of Hollywood House in 1973, the Hellenic Foundation maintained its offices at that address, 5700 N Sheridan, Chicago, Illinois.
 In 1995, the Foundation purchased and remodeled a building at 6251 W Touhy, Chicago, IL 60646.
 The Foundation retained facility management offices at Hollywood House, and moved its administrative and social services offices to the Touhy location.
 Following the sale of Hollywood House in 2007, 6251 W Touhy became the location for all of the Hellenic Foundation offices and programs.

 The effort to properly maintain the Hollywood House facility required a significant annual outlay of capital and fund raising events.
-With the low number of members from the Greek community residing at Hollywood House, the financial commitment and drain on the Foundation’s Board of Directors and staff could no longer be justified.
+With the low number of members from the Greek community residing at Hollywood House, the financial commitment on the Foundation’s Board of Directors, staff and community could no longer be justified.
 Consequently, in 2007, the Board of Directors made the determination to take sell Hollywood House, taking advantage of a beneficial market conditions, and to invest the proceeds.
-The result of this wise decision is a Foundation that has the financial ability to provide in home care for our qualified senior population under the Community Care Program, and to support programs and organizations addressing the needs of the Greek and Orthodox community of Chicago and its suburbs through its Grant Program.
+The result of this wise decision is a Foundation that has the financial ability to provide in home care for our qualified senior population under the Community Care Program, and to support programs and organizations addressing the needs of the Greek and Orthodox community of Chicago and its suburbs through its Grant Program that was implemented in 2016.